Jayadratha/Cover_DyGLib_ACML/README.md

 # Predict Confidently, Predict Right: Abstention in Dynamic Graph Learning
 This repository is built for the paper "Predict Confidently, Predict Right: Abstention in Dynamic Graph Learning".

 ## Overview
 This repository is built on Dynamic Graph Library ([DyGLib](https://github.com/yule-BUAA/DyGLib)), which is an open-source toolkit with standard training pipelines, extensible coding interfaces, and comprehensive evaluating strategies, which aims to promote standard, scalable, and reproducible dynamic graph learning research.
 Diverse benchmark datasets and thorough baselines are involved in DyGLib.
 <!-- ![](figures/DyGLib_procedure.jpg) -->

+## Additional Results
+- Main results are summarized in `Table I, II, III` in the paper.
+- For extended findings, see the [additional results PDF](additional_results/appendix.pdf).

 ## Benchmark Datasets and Preprocessing